Log-benjamin/alx-system_engineering-devops/0x00-shell_basics/README.md

 The Seventh Script Create a script that creates a directory named my first directory in the /tmp/ directory.
 The eighth script Move the file betty from /tmp/ to /tmp/my first directory The Ninth Script Delete the file betty
 The Tenth Script Delete the directory my first directory that is in the /tmp directory.
+The Eleventh Script changes the working directory to the previous one.